manigandancodes/100-days-of-code/log.md

 **Today's Progress**: Learned Javascript Es6 features and completed css-handbook.

 **What did I do?😃:** Today's a great day, I been coding for 8 hours, I learned a lot about javascript Es6 features and I completed flaviocopes's the CSS-Handbook and it's a great book, he explained everything clearly.
 Check out http://flaviocopes.com.

+ ### Day 3: November 6, 2019

+**Today's Progress**: Experimented with the CSS grid.

+**What did I do?😃:** So, today I experimented with the CSS grid, it turns out it is powerful.
+Learning CSS is so much fun, Firefox Dev Tools for CSS grid is awesome, it helped me understand what's going on my CSS grid.